 Things become substantially more complex with his grandson, Maj.
 John Williams:

-For starters, there are all manner of enslaved – related documents associated with John.
+For starters, there were all manner of enslaved–related documents associated with John.
 Some of his Deeds were provisional – meaning they were never enacted – while others were finalized.
-It’s taking quite a bit of time working out which of his deeds were enacted and which ones were not.
+It’s taking quite a bit of time to work out which of his deeds were enacted and which ones were not.
 This is important in determining where enslaved people were at a given point in time.

 We can also see he seems to have held far more enslaved people than his father, Daniel.
 Working out which of these enslaved were originally held by the family in previous generations, and which were brought in from outside of the family, is going to take time.

 We also need to determine how the different groups of the enslaved would have identified themselves.
 Not all of them were Williams.
 I already suspect other family groups in the above image will include Caldwell, Martin, Griffin, Deloa(t)ch, Hightower, Higgins, and Smith family members.